The real problem with goal setting

 AI is happy to give you a 12-step plan.
 Don't ask for one.
 A plan is something you read once and forget.
 A single goal with a deadline is something you can hold.

 One goal.
 One deadline.
 Then one action today.
 Everything else is noise until those three things exist.
+That today-action is what the MIT method is built around — one Most Important Task, done before anything else.

 3. Not committing to the output